FAQ'S ABOUT THE NC GENERAL CONTRACTORS LICENSE EXAM

 Q: Will I pass the exam if I have limited construction experience?
 A: YES!
 We have prepared persons with all ranges of experience to successfully complete the exam the first time.

 Q: How soon after the exam will I know my score?
-A: Once you complete the exam, you will know immediately if you passed or failed.
+A: Once you complete the exam, you will know before you leave if you passed or failed.
 Your official score will arrive by US Mail from the Licensing Board several days after you take the exam.

 Q: Am I licensed immediately upon passing the exam?
 A: No. The exam results will be forwarded to the Licensing Board for approval and licensing can take 3-6 weeks depending when the exam is taken.

-Q: What if I need a license in South Carolina or Tennessee?
-A: North Carolina has an exam waiver agreement with both South Carolina and Tennessee.
+Q: What if I need a license in Georgia, Louisiana, Mississsippi, South Carolina and/or Tennessee?
+A: North Carolina has an exam waiver agreement with all of the states listed above.
 Once you get your license in North Carolina, you can contact the Licensing Board in those states for further instructions on application and reciprocity with your North Carolina exam results.

 Q: Why should I choose Aldridge Consulting?

 A.We have been in business since 1995, first as a sole proprietorship, then a corporation beginning January 1998.
 Ben Aldridge spent years building his clientele and perfecting his study manuals and test-taking strategies.
 We continue to provide this same kind of product for you, with new updates as they become available.
-Be wary of new companies making big claims of high percentile pass rates and licensing thousands of general contractors.
+Be weary of new companies making big claims of high percentile pass rates and licensing thousands of general contractors.
 It's easy to make a claim, but proving it is entirely different.
 Trust the name you know!
 We will get you through the exam with our current study manuals and a licensed general contractor is available to answer questions about the exam.
+Also, see the Testamonials Tab to hear from those who have been through our program.

 Ben Aldridge: Founder of Aldridge Consulting, Inc.